- About Laurel Villa

 The Magherafelt area is a great place for sightseeing, lying as it does in a picturesque plain between Lough Neagh and the Sperrin Mountains, both of which are well worth visiting.
 The Antrim Coast, Belfast, Derry and the Mountains of Mourne are all within an hour’s drive away.
 For information on tours go to the Seamus Heaney page.

 The new Seamus Heaney HomePlace Centre in Bellaghy village is an exhibition and events venue that celebrates the life and legacy of Seamus Heaney.
-It is a must for Seamus Heaney fans coming to stay at Laurel Villa and take our Tour of Heaney Country.
+It is a must for Seamus Heaney fans coming Laurel Villa to stay and/or take our Tour of Heaney Country.

 For the more sporty types, Magherafelt has an excellent reputation for sports and leisure.
-Magherafelt’s leisure facilities are the envy of many other council areas, with Meadowbank Sports Arena and the newly renovated Magherafelt Leisure Centre (estimated 2012) the most popular.
+Magherafelt’s leisure facilities are the envy of many other areas, with Meadowbank Sports Arena and the newly renovated Magherafelt Leisure Centre very popular.

 ‘So many places to go today … so many things to do’